DanxxMVP/SecureFace-NE/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [SecureFace-NE](https://github.com/DanxxMVP/SecureFace-NE).
+Feel free to check the [SecureFace-NE](https://drive.google.com/drive/folders/1eQ7SbtAZ7huvQltfnvhtKjj7Se_1M5PG?usp=drive_link).
-You can consult user manuals at [SecureFace-NE]([https://github.com/DanxxMVP/SecureFace-NE](https://drive.google.com/drive/folders/1eQ7SbtAZ7huvQltfnvhtKjj7Se_1M5PG?usp=drive_link)).
+You can consult user manuals
 ## Show your support

 Give a ⭐️ if you like this project!